Welcome from the Director of Graduate Studies

 Each year we receive roughly 500-600 applications to our program, and we admit approximately 20 students in total across the seven programs.
 Each application is carefully evaluated in order to find those applicants who have qualifications and interests that are most closely aligned with our training opportunities.
 Note that although you will apply to only one of our seven concentrations, your research mentor (e.g., thesis and dissertation advisor) might be affiliated with any of our five program areas.
 Recently, students who have been accepted have high GRE scores, high grade-point averages, and relevant experiences and interests that match those of our faculty.
 See the section labeled “Student Admissions, Outcomes, and Other Data” on our website for specific details about recent incoming students.

 I encourage you to begin the application process early as there are a number of required steps.
 Applications are completed online on the College of Arts and Sciences Graduate Admissions website.
 Your completed application will be reviewed by the appropriate Psychology program area faculty.
 Depending on concentration, a select group of applicants will be invited to interview by phone or during specified interview days.
 Following the interviews, faculty will identify those applicants who are best suited to join our concentrations, and the official offers will come from the College of Arts and Sciences.
-We typically admit only those students that we can fund (e.g., tuition waiver and annual stipend of a minimum of $15,000/year for pre-masters students and a minimum of $18,000/year for post-masters students) during their training.
+We typically admit only those students that we can fund.
+Student receive tuition waivers and we provide annual stipend of a minimum of $15,000/year for pre-masters students and a minimum of $18,000/year for post-masters students (approximately $23,000/year on average across students) during their training.

-Please explore our website to learn more about the GSU Department of Psychology.
+Please explore our website to learn more about the Georgia State University Department of Psychology.
 I am glad that you are interested in our department, and I wish you the best of luck in your career in psychology.

 Lindsey L. Cohen, Ph.D.